-Fellow & Resident Research Funds
+Warshaw Fellow Research Award & Buchter Resident Research Award

-The Fellow and Resident Research Funds were created in 2017 to encourage pediatric trainees to engage in high quality research, provide a mechanism to fund their projects, and enhance the research environment at Children's Healthcare of Atlanta.
+The Warshaw Fellow Research Award and Buchter Resident Research Award were created in 2017 to encourage pediatric trainees to engage in high quality research, provide a mechanism to fund trainee projects, and enhance the research environment at Children's Healthcare of Atlanta.
 Funds may be used for any type of child health-related research, including basic, clinical, translational, and outcomes research.

-- The budget period for all projects will be January 1, 2019 through December 31, 2019.
+- The budget period for all projects is July 1 through June 30.

 - Fellows may request a maximum of $5,000 and residents may request a maximum of $2,500.

 - Applicants must propose a hypothesis driven project specifying an end product of their proposed project, such as a presentation, manuscript, grant application or other scholarly deliverable.
-The end product must be completed by the end of the training program period and reported in the online grants management system.
+The end product must be completed by the end of the training program period and reported in our online grants management system.

 - Proper acknowledgement of this award must be included in all publications, oral and poster presentations, and abstracts that result from this project.
-Please use the following statement: "This research was supported by the Emory University Department of Pediatrics and Children’s Healthcare of Atlanta."
+Please use the following statement: "This research was supported by the Emory Department of Pediatrics and Children’s Healthcare of Atlanta."

 - The principal investigator must respond in a timely manner to all requests for project updates.

 - The principal investigator must submit the project for presentation at department Resident/Fellow Research Day activities, and submit an abstract on the project to the Annual Southeastern Pediatric Research Conference.